 (3) add a call-to-action below it.
 So the final copy may look something like this:

 - We sell quality suits so you’re dressed for success.

 - We provide painting services that help your house have curb appeal.

 Get Your Estimate

 - We provide credit card protection so you can live with peace of mind.

 See the difference?
 We took full advantage of the six-second attention span window to state what you do, why it’s of value and tell the viewer to take action.
 That’s a pitch, and it can be used in your ad copy, website, business cards and print collateral, video intros, social channel “about” descriptions and more.

 People don’t have time to guess, and they don’t want to invest the brain energy to do so.
 Make it simple.
+They have a problem to solve.
 Don’t be cute and clever.
 Be clear and direct.